-The function of the racking mechanism interlock is to prevent the breaker from moving from its CONNECTED position before it is in the OPEN position.
+The function of the racking mechanism interlock is to prevent the breaker from moving from the CONNECTED position before the breaker is in the OPEN position.

-The racking mechanism drive shaft is located behind the RACKING SCREW cover shown in Fig. 14.
-This cover must be slid to the right to gain access to the drive shaft.
-When the breaker is in the CLOSED position, a link engages the RACKING SCREW cover preventing it from being opened.
+The racking mechanism drive shaft is located behind the RACKING SCREW cover shown in Fig. 14A.
+This cover must be slid to the right to gain access to the drive shaft as shown in Fig. 14B.
+When the RACKING SCREW cover preventing it from being opened.
 This link is driven by the motion of the OPEN/CLOSED indicator as shown in Fig. 15.